enveng-group/fork-web-app/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in Obligation Register, please follow the steps below to report it:
+If you discover a security vulnerability in the repository, please follow the steps below to report it:

 1. **Do not open a public issue**: To protect the security of our users, please do not report security vulnerabilities in public GitHub issues.